 The last Play Me, I’m Yours piano I discovered was my favorite because it had a writing theme!
-This black and white piano, located at the Arizona Museum of Natural History, was decorated with flowers and the reasons why people write.
+This black and white piano, located on the edge of a pocket park near the Arizona Museum of Natural History, was decorated with flowers and the reasons why people write.
 Some reasons people gave for writing:

 I write because the pen is my weapon.

 I write to say, “I was here.”

 I write because my ancestors weren’t allowed to.

 I write to speak my mind, even when my voice shakes.

 While researching this post, I discovered the community group responsible for this piano was Phonetic Spit.
 According to their website,

 Through the intersections of Literary Arts, Youth Development, and Social Justice programs, Phonetic Spit creates Brave Space to empower young and emerging adults to find, develop and publicly present their voices as agents of societal change.

 I can understand how a group of young people interested in the literary arts, publicly presenting their voices, and societal change would use this opportunity to tell the world why writing is important to each of them.